 You will require a few system prerequisites to operate the rust properly.
-Otherwise, it will likely get some game bugs like freezing, delay, and of course, crashing.
+Otherwise, it will likely get some game bugs like freezing, delay, and crashing.
 To avoid these tiny issues, make sure your PC satisfies these minimum system needs before moving on to the fixes:

 |OS||Windows 7 64 bit|

 |Processor||Intel Core i7-3770 / AMD FX-9590 or better|